isaac-adebayo/wireframing/README.md

    #### Example:

    While one team builds the product listing page, another can wireframe and test the checkout flow, speeding up the development cycle.

+## Real-World Scenario: Wireframing an Online Course Platform

+### Project Background

+A startup was developing an online course platform for professionals to enroll in tech and business courses.
+The goal was to allow users to **browse courses, register, and track their progress** easily.

+### Wireframing Stage: Usability Issue Discovered

+During the **low-fidelity wireframing phase**, the UX team created a basic layout of the course listing page with:

+- A sidebar containing filters (category, difficulty, price)
+- A grid view of courses
+- A “Register” button beneath each course

+When these wireframes were reviewed with stakeholders and tested with a few target users, several **usability issues** were identified:

+1. **Filter Clutter**
+   The sidebar had too many filters, making it hard to find relevant courses.

+2. **Lack of Clear Navigation**
+   Users had no easy way to return to their dashboard or resume ongoing courses.

+3. **Hidden Actions**
+   The “Register” button placement varied, making it unclear how to enroll in a course.

+### Resolution Before Development

+The team adjusted the wireframes based on feedback:

+- Grouped sidebar filters into **collapsible sections** for better organization.
+- Added a **persistent top navigation bar** with quick links to "Dashboard," "My Courses," and "Browse."
+- Repositioned the **"Register" button** as a prominent, consistent call-to-action on each course card.

+These changes were implemented in **high-fidelity wireframes**, ensuring clarity before full development began.

+### Impact on Final Product

+- **Improved User Experience:** Users could navigate and complete actions more intuitively.
+- **Reduced Development Time:** Early changes meant less rework during development.
+- **Positive User Feedback:** Beta testers found the platform easy to use and well-structured.

+### Conclusion: The Role of Wireframing

+Wireframing was essential in uncovering and resolving key usability issues **before development**, saving time and improving the final product.
+It served as a communication tool and planning asset, ensuring a **user-friendly, functional design** from the start.